cschierig/vscode-nvim-setup/Readme.md

 This guide is intended to provide an easy-to-understand installation and configuration help for setting up VSCode with the vscode-neovim extension.

+> Note: I am currently in the process of updating this guide as I haven't touched it in quite a while and both the VSCodeNeovim and neovim itself have changed quite a bit since I last touched it.
+> While this note exists, some of the information in this guide may be outdated.

 ## Introduction

 For a long time I have been wanting to switch to a modal editor like [vim](https://www.vim.org/) or it's fork [neovim](https://neovim.io) and especially in the last months, I have found it to be more and more annoying to have to reach for the mouse when trying to navigate through a project.